-Resets performance statistics for both controllers.
+Description Resets performance statistics for both controllers.
 You can specify either to reset all live statistics to zero, or to reset (clear) all historical performance statistics for all disks.
-If you reset historical statistics, an event will be logged and new data samples will continue to be stored every quarter hour.
+If you reset historical statistics, an event will be logged and new data samples will continue to be stored every fifteen minutes.
+Minimum role standard Syntax reset all-statistics [historical] [prompt yes no] Parameters historical Optional.

-'''

-reset all-statistics

-[historical]

-[prompt yes|no]

-'''

-Optional.
 Specifies to reset historical statistics instead of live statistics.
-If this parameter is omitted, the command will reset live statistics instead of historical statistics.
+If this parameter is omitted, the command will reset live statistics instead of historical statistics. prompt yes no

 Optional.
-For scripting, this specifies an automatic reply to the confirmation prompt that will appear if the historical parameter is specified:

-If the historical parameter is specified and the prompt parameter is omitted, you must manually reply to the prompt.
+For scripting, this specifies an automatic reply to the confirmation prompt that will appear if the historical parameter is specified: yes: Allow the command to proceed no: Cancel the command If the historical parameter is specified and the prompt parameter is omitted, you must manually reply to the prompt.
 If the historical parameter is omitted, the prompt parameter has no effect.
-There is no confirmation prompt for live statistics.

-Reset all live statistics for both controllers.

-reset all-statistics

-Reset all historical disk-performance statistics for both controllers.

-'''

-reset all-statistics historical

-'''

-'''

-reset controller-statistics

-reset disk-error-statistics

-reset disk-statistics

-reset host-port-statistics

-reset pool-statistics

-reset volume-statistics

-show controller-statistics

-'''

-reset ciphers
+There is no confirmation prompt for live statistics Examples Reset all live statistics for both controllers. # reset all-statistics Reset all historical disk-performance statistics for both controllers. # reset all-statistics historical See also reset controller-statistics reset disk-error-statistics reset disk-group-statistics reset disk-statistics reset host-port-statistics reset pool-statistics reset volume-statistics show controller-statistics reset ciphers

-Clears user-supplied ciphers and sets the cipher list to the system default.
+Description Clears user-supplied ciphers and sets the cipher list to the system default.
 The command will prompt you to restart both Management Controllers to activate the ciphers.
 The change will take effect when the restart is complete.
 If you change any cipher settings between running the reset ciphers command and restarting the Management Controllers, those changes will be ignored.

-reset ciphers

-Reset the cipher list to the system default.
+Minimum role manage Syntax reset ciphers Examples Reset the cipher list to the system default. # reset ciphers See also set ciphers show ciphers reset controller-statistics

-reset ciphers

-set ciphers show ciphers

-reset controller-statistics

-Resets performance statistics for controllers.
+Description Resets performance statistics for controllers.

 This command resets all controller statistics except Power On Time and Total Power On Hours.

+Minimum role standard

-reset controller-statistics [a|b|both]
+Syntax reset controller-statistics

+[a b both]

+Parameters a b both

 Optional.
 Specifies whether to reset statistics for controller A, B, or both.
 If this parameter is omitted, statistics are reset for both controllers.

-Reset statistics for both controllers.
+Examples Reset statistics for both controllers.

 reset controller-statistics

-'''

-reset all-statistics
+See also reset all-statistics

 reset disk-error-statistics

+reset disk-group-statistics

 reset disk-statistics

 reset host-port-statistics

 reset pool-statistics

 reset volume-statistics

 show controller-statistics

-'''